 A long term goal of my laboratory is to understand mechanisms through which inflammation contributes to diseases like atherosclerosis and asthma.
 Several major research programs are currently under investigation.
 One research program focuses on the role of myeloperoxidase, a leukocyte heme protein, in promoting oxidant stress in vivo, and its participation in cardiovascular diseases.
 A second area focuses on HDL structure and function.
-The third area focuses on the role of peroxidases and tobacco exposure in airway remodeling in asthma.
 A final area of research interest focuses on the role of intestinal microbiota in cardiometabolic disease.

 All research projects rely heavily on chemical and analytical methods to identify specific reactions/products, their mechanisms of formation, and their use as probes to elaborate pathways responsible for disease.
 Research efforts in each program span from bench-to-bedside, including basic/genetic, cellular, animal model, and human clinical investigations.